kindsof/hammock/README.md

-# strato.common.rest
+# hammock
+A good place to REST.
-developer freindly resource approach for falcon.
+Hammock provides a freindly approach to develope resources for a REST server. currently supports falcon.

 ## General.